The Goin' Straight! wiki last edited by sniktawt on 10/12/14 04:21PM

 - Features the Hostess Fruit Pies ad, Captain America In "Fury Unleashed!".

-- After seven years, this was the final Hostess ad to appear in this title.
+- After seven years and a total of 73 ads, this was the final Hostess ad to appear in this title.
 The first Hostess ad in this title was in Amazing Spider-Man #144, May 1975

 - Mark Gruenwald's assistant editor credit taken from letters page header.